starhoshi/DeviceWallpaper/README.md

     * ~~DataManager~~

 This application does not using DataManager.
-I thind DataManager is over-engineering.
+I think DataManager is over-engineering.

 ### Reference